wevbarker/HiGGS-devel/README.md

 HiGGS is an (unofficial) part of the [xAct bundle](http://www.xact.es/).
 It provides tools for the Hamiltonian constraint analysis (canoncical analysis or Dirac-Bergmann algorithm) of gravity with spacetime curvature and torsion.
 HiGGS can be used on a desktop PC, but it is parallelised for theory surveys on clusters and supercomputers.

-## Requirements

-HiGGS has been tested in the following environment:
-- Linux x86 (64-bit)
-- Mathematica v 11.3.0.0
-- xAct v 1.2.0

 ## Install

 1. Make sure you have [installed xAct](http://www.xact.es/download.html).